jet/equinox/DOCUMENTATION.md

 let toSnapshot state = [Event.Snapshotted (Array.ofList state)]

-(* The Service defines operations in business terms with minimal reference to Equinox terms or need to talk in terms of infrastructure; typically the service is stateless and can be a Singleton *)
+(* The Service defines operations in business terms, neutral to any concrete store selection or implementation supplied only a `resolve` function that can be used to map from ids (as supplied to the `streamName` function) to an Equinox Stream typically the service should be a stateless Singleton *)

 type Service internal (resolve : ClientId -> Equinox.Stream<Events.Event, Fold.State>) =